-One of the most important questions you will have to ask yourself during your college selection process is whether or not your top choice school is affordable for your family.
+One of the most important questions you'll have to ask yourself during the college selection process is whether or not your top-choice school is affordable for your family.

 What Does Demonstrated Financial Need Mean?

 Part of the application process is filling out a multitude of forms that colleges use to determine how much your family can reasonably afford to pay.

-The two most common forms are the FAFSA (short for the Free Application for Federal Student Aid) and the CSS Profile (short for the College Scholarship Service Profile).
-Other schools may have their own forms that they ask you to fill out.
+The two most common forms are the FAFSA (Free Application for Federal Student Aid) and the CSS Profile (College Scholarship Service Profile).
+Other schools might have their own forms that they ask you to fill out.

 On these forms, you'll have to state your parents' income and assets (as well as your own, if you have any) and the number of dependents in your household.
 The government and colleges then run some calculations to decide what's reasonable for your family to contribute to the cost of your education.

 Of course, this plan is not foolproof for getting the money you need for college.

-First of all, many families feel that the government and colleges do not do a very good job of determining how much they are able to pay.
+First of all, many families feel that the government and colleges do not do a very good job of determining how much they are actually able to pay.